scrapy/scrapy/docs/intro/tutorial.rst

 What just happened under the hood?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Scrapy creates :class:`scrapy.Request <scrapy.http.Request>` objects
-for each URL in the ``start_urls`` attribute of the Spider, and assigns them the ``parse`` method of the spider as their callback function.
+Scrapy will schedule the :class:`scrapy.Request <scrapy.http.Request>` objects returned by the ``start_requests`` method of the Spider, and when receiving a response for each one it will instantiate :class:`scrapy.http.Response` objects and call the ``parse`` callback method passing the response as argument.

-These Requests are scheduled, then executed, and :class:`scrapy.http.Response` objects are returned and then fed back to the spider, through the :meth:`~scrapy.spiders.Spider.parse` method.
+..
+TODO: add here an explanation about how this structure is so command that we can do a short version of the spider w/ start_urls and default callback

 Extracting Items
 ----------------